Monday, April 15, 2024

 Brockton, MA location (Boston area)

 Best Buy is the latest big box to branch out into the outlet scene, passing down more savings on inventory they're trying to offload.
 The regular chain has closed stores in CNY, WNY and the Capital Region in recent years however.
-The Syracuse one at Destiny USA, which had been Lechmere in Carousel days, is now a Dicks Warehouse Outlet (although it doesn't seem permanent).
+The Syracuse one at Destiny USA, which had been Lechmere in Carousel days, is now a Going, Going Gone Dicks Warehouse Outlet (renamed after a Bob Dylan song supposedly because the Times They Are a-Changin'!).
 On a Facebook group, one had opened in an old Borders (another chain from pre-Destiny years).
 Best Buy Outlet could go in both former locations of the parent company and other stores.

 Syracuse - Destiny USA; former Forever 21 (as of 31/3/24)